rust-lang/rust/guide.md

   `Option`s.
 The tree for `fn foo` will contain a function declaration with `None` for parameter list and body.

-* Syntax trees do not know the file they are build from, they only know about the text.
+* Syntax trees do not know the file they are built from, they only know about the text.

 The implementation is based on the generic [rowan] crate on top of which a